victorhaynes/new-destiny/README.md

 - `ND_REDIS_URL` takes a string value: enter the address your Redis instance is running on.
 Can be an actual address, "localhost", or "service_name" if your application code & Redis are in the same Docker compose stack.
 - `ND_REDIS_PORT` takes an integer value: enter the port number Redis is listening to.
 - `ND_DEBUG` takes an integer value 0 or 1: decide if you want the rate limiter to log what it is attempting to do/experiencing.
 Very useful if you are experiencing unexpected behavior in your application code or from the Riot API (which does happen).
 Highly recommend you set this to 1 until you are comfortable with your code and mine.
-Note debug mode is safe to use in an production environment. `New Destiny` will **not** expose your API key.
+Note debug mode is safe to use in an production environment.
+It **will** expose to whoever has access to your server logs: things like player PUUIDs (which are encrypted and have basically no malintent usecase), response headers, resesponse bodies, show what URL is being tried, along with the current state of your rate limiter(s).
+But `New Destiny` will **not** expose your API key.

 Use an `.env` file to declare these values: